 Investments in Underlying PIMCO Funds.
 The Portfolio may invest in any or all of the Underlying PIMCO Funds, but will not normally invest in every Underlying PIMCO Fund at any particular time.
-The Portfolio's investment in any particular Underlying PIMCO Fund normally will not exceed 50% of its total assets.
-The Portfolio's investments in the Short Strategy Underlying PIMCO Funds, which seek to gain a negative exposure to an asset class such as equities, normally will not exceed 20% of its total assets.
-The Portfolio's combined investments in the Domestic Equity-Related Underlying PIMCO Funds normally will not exceed 50% of its total assets.
-The Portfolio's combined investments in the International Equity-Related Underlying PIMCO Funds normally will not exceed 50% of its total assets.
-The Portfolio's combined investments in the Equity-Related Underlying PIMCO Funds (less any investment in the PIMCO StocksPLUS® Short Fund) normally will not exceed 662/3% of its total assets.
+The Portfolio's investment in a particular Underlying PIMCO Fund normally will not exceed 50% of its total assets.
+The Portfolio will not invest in the Short Strategy Underlying PIMCO Funds, which seek to gain a negative exposure to an asset class such as equities.
+The Portfolio's combined investments in the Equity-Related Underlying PIMCO Funds will not exceed 50% of its total assets.
 In addition, the Portfolio's combined investments in Inflation-Related Underlying PIMCO Funds, which seek to gain exposure to an asset class such as U.S. Treasury Inflation-Protected Securities ("TIPS"), commodities, or real estate, normally will not exceed 75% of its total assets.